 A haunting gaze:

 Well for starters it’s really similar to its previous siblings.
 But the eye gets a blink when the shiny under the hood, discloses its shine, with the bright silvered capacitive buttons below the screen.
-This helps user to get it started when there is no back light on.
-Not to mention the concentric ring pattern which have by the way become the trademark for Asus has also find its space under the speaker, shining irrespective of whatever way the phone is held.
+This helps the user to get it started when there is no back light on.
+Not to mention the concentric ring pattern which has, by the way, become the trademark for Asus has also found its space under the speaker, shining irrespective of whatever way the phone is held.
 The laser-etched design with holographic effect made the well crafted Android Smartiee more appealing.
 The phone is available in black, white and red.

-Above the screen the Asus logo is obviously there, with matching silver.
-Not heaving the face with high-end make ups, the front of the device has only a front camera on the top left corner.
+Above the screen, the Asus logo is obviously there, with matching silver.
+Not having the face with high-end make ups, the front of the device has only a front camera on the top left corner.
 One setback here is the black plastic border, a bit thicker than usual creamy setup and the screen is not finished with the front glass also.

 Weighing near around 149 gm. the phone comes to be a bit of chunky.
 Though the slick and silky feeling has even more shining than usual.

-The rubberized finish at the rear panel with a single LED flash makes the back cool enough.
-At the bottom of the back there is the spread speaker grille.
-Above the 5 megapixel camera, there lies a secondary noise cancelling microphone.
+The rubberized finish on the rear panel with a single LED flash makes the back cool enough.
+At the bottom of the back, there is the spread speaker grille.
+Above the 5 megapixel camera, there lies a secondary noise canceling microphone.
 In the right edge, there is the power button and a volume rocker which is of course chrome plated.